Minimax Problems with Coupled Linear Constraints: Computational Complexity, Duality and Solution Methods: Duality Theory for

 Next, we develop the strong duality of problem \eqref{eq:inn_minimax}.
 That is, we identify the conditions under which strong duality holds, and establish the equivalence of the solutions of the primal problem with those of the dual problems.
-To begin with, we impose the following assumptions: \begin{assumption} We impose the following assumptions: \begin{enumerate} \item {$f(\x,\y)$ is strongly concave in $\y$, with modulus $\mu_y$. }
+To begin with, we impose the following assumptions: \begin{assumption} Assume that the following holds: \begin{enumerate} \item {$f(\x,\y)$ is strongly concave in $\y$, for every $\x \in \X$, with modulus $\mu_y$. }